-The BIM uses guidelines by DDC (Department of Design & Construction) state consistent use of BIM across a wide range of building types and municipal agencies.
+The BIM uses guidelines by the New York-DDC (Department of Design & Construction) state the consistent use of BIM across a wide range of building types and municipal agencies.
 This guide is about utilizing BIM and ensuring uniformity in the use of BIM for all the public building projects in New York City.
 The information in BIM and digitization of building information will enhance buildings project from conceptual design to operations & maintenance and on to demolition or renovation.

 BIM use Advantages